 After doing that, you should go to "Applications > Utilities > Disk Utility" and perform a live test, checking for possible issues on the disk.
 If the verification points out that it needs repairs, then you change to the bootable device and runs the First Aid again.
 For more types of errors or complications that may appear during the reparation process, visits Apple's website support.

-Of course, you don’t want your Mac to be outdated, but receiving updates from all applications means your system will be constantly processing new features and using a lot of its capability.
-Gladly, with a few steps, you are able to disable the automatic update option and choose by yourself when to download the app’s packages.
+Of course, you don't want your Mac to be outdated, but receiving updates from all applications means your system will be constantly processing new features and using a lot of its capability.
+Gladly, with a few steps, you can disable the automatic update option and choose by yourself when to download the app's packages.

 Many users have the habit of storing tons of files on their desktop, which leads to a messy area, full of files, folders, and other stuff.
 This kind of action can slow down Mac's performance, so try to keep your desktop as much organized as possible.

-For the users that have a completely messed desktop, there are two options: the easiest one, consists in drag and drop everything from the desktop to a new folder; and the hardest, where you can organize all your files and see what you really want to keep.
+For the users that have a completely messed desktop, there are two options: the easiest one, consists of a drag and drop everything from the desktop to a new folder; and the hardest, where you can organize all your files and see what you want to keep.
 In both ways, cleaning your desktop is always a good choice to speed up your Mac.

 This procedure will have an immediate effect on the appearance of Mac usability, with fewer transitions and details, but resulting in a speedier Mac.